Exotic Dehn twists on sums of two contact 3-manifolds: Introduction

 A fundamental problem in contact topology is to understand the isotopy classes of contact diffeomorphisms, usually called "contactomorphisms", of a contact manifold.
 The following is a longstanding open question in all dimensions:

 \begin{Question} Do there exist exotic contactomorphisms with infinite order as elements in the contact mapping class group? \end{Question}

 In this article we answer this question in the \textit{affirmative} in dimension \textit{three}.
+Here, and throughout the article, by \em exotic \em we will mean \em non-trivial in the contact category \em but \em formally trivial \em (and, in particular, \em trivial in the smooth category \em).
+See \S \ref{exotic} and below for further details.
 We consider a contact $3$-manifold given by the connected sum of two contact $3$-manifolds $(Y_\#, \xi_\#) := (Y_- , \xi_-) \# (Y_+ , \xi_+ )$.
 Recall that the connected sum is built by removing Darboux balls $B_\pm \subset Y_\pm$ and gluing the complements $Y \setminus B_\pm$ by an orientation-reversing diffeomorphism of their boundary spheres which preserves their characteristic foliations.
 Reparametrisation of one of the spheres provides a $\mathrm{U}(1)$ worth of choices for gluing, and thus $(Y_\#, \xi_\# )$ naturally belongs in a \textit{family} of contact $3$-manifolds